Maximum entropy based testing in network models: ERGMs and constrained optimization: Background

 whose behavior can be characterized using the analysis of the exponential random graph model (ERGM) free energy, as outlined in \cite{chatterjee2013estimating}.
 While a similar analysis could, in principle, be developed under the likelihood framework, its exact equivalence and comparative merit are not yet clear and are left for future investigation.
 Furthermore, since the maximum-entropy principle is natural in the analysis of network models (see \cite{squartini2017maximum}), our construction can be viewed as a direct extension of that principle.

-\item Finally, our proposed tests are based on a \emph{single} Lagrange multiplier.
+\item We construct our test based on a \emph{scalar} Lagrange multiplier.
 In contrast, the framework of \cite{silvey1958} suggests the possibility of tests based on a \emph{vector} of multipliers arising from hypotheses involving multiple parameters.
-While this generalization appears promising, it lies beyond the scope of the present work and will be explored in future research. \end{enumerate}
+While this generalization appears promising, it lies beyond the scope of the present work and will be explored in future research. \item Finally, in conjunction with \cite{ghosh2023} (see also the classical works \cite{silvey1958,silvey1959}), this article shows that the Lagrange multiplier obtained from maximizing empirical entropy (or empirical likelihood in the case of \cite{ghosh2023}) can be used effectively for statistical inference in complex models.
+More broadly, it points to a general overarching strategy whereby goodness-of-fit testing can be framed as a constrained optimization problem and the associated Lagrange multiplier can be used for devising the test. \end{enumerate}